 Best Sewing Machines for Quilting:

-If you’re ready to upgrade to a higher-end machine, I recommend the Baby Lock Aria or the Crescendo.
-I’ve been sewing on the Baby Lock Crescendo for a few years now and it sews SO beautifully!
-It’s a bigger machine with lots of throat space for quilting and includes a dual-feed foot (an upgrade from a regular walking foot) and a free-motion foot.
+If you’re ready to upgrade to a higher-end machine, I recommend the Baby Lock Aria or the Chorus.
+I’ve been sewing on the Baby Lock Crescendo (prior version of the Chorus) for a few years now and it sews SO beautifully!
+It’s a bigger machine with a wide throat space for quilting and includes a dual-feed presser foot attachment with stitch regulator (an upgrade from a regular walking foot) and a free-motion foot as well as a knee lifter for fast transitions.
+Also capacity for a wider stitch width – and therefore more decorative stitch options.

-It also includes lots of other fancy features like a scissors button for instantly trimming threads – I love not having to remember to hold thread tails when I start sewing or long threads tails trailing from every seam.
-It makes for more efficient bobbin use.
-The automatic threader makes threading a needle SO easy.
+It also includes lots of other fancy features like a scissors button (automatic thread cutter) for instantly trimming threads.
+I love not having to remember to hold thread tails when I start sewing or long threads tails trailing from every seam.
+The automatic thread cutter makes for more efficient bobbin use.
+The automatic needle threader makes threading the needle SO easy.

 I also love the laser beam light you can cast on to the needle plate and beyond – perfect for making half square triangles or snow-ball corners.
-It also has amazing dual-feed stitching option for even feeding – perfect for sewing on binding or working with more slippery materials.
+It also has amazing dual-feed stitching option for with a stitch-regulator for evenly-feeding fabric layers– perfect for sewing on binding or working with more slippery materials.

 You can read more about a Crescendo machine in this review by Elizabeth Chappell of Quilter’s Candy.
 (We had very similar experiences switching machines.)